-San Fernando provides adequate emergency response and public safety services for the community's needs with a focus on community-based crime prevention.
+San Fernando provides adequate emergency response and public safety services for the community's needs with a focus on community-based crime prevention and emergency preparedness.

 To maintain superior emergency services in the city in order to limit preventable safety concerns and reduce crime.